mariaonoeva/stat-repo/freq/script.md

 each other.
 I just found out that some conditions significantly more natural then the others.
-But for this experiment it doesn’t make much sense because I had the variables that I predict to have more impact on rating of the items, aka my dependent variable.To check the impact of the independent variables, I applied ANOVA and lm().
+But for this experiment it doesn’t make much sense because I had the variables that I predict to have more impact on rating of the items, aka my dependent variable.
+To check the impact of the independent variables, I applied ANOVA and lm().
 Maybe one of the independent variables affected the dependent, maybe their combinations did.